the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

-* Fix - Added IE11 compatibility for the toggles styles.
+* Fix - Added IE11 compatibility for the toggles styles using `tribe-common-form-control-toggle` CSS class.
 [ET-865]

 = [4.12.6] 2020-07-27 =